Fractional AC Josephson effect in a topological insulator proximitized by a self-formed superconductor

+Second, suppression of the first and third Shapiro steps due to Landau-Zener transitions (LZTs) between upper and lower ABS branches near $\phi=\pi$ (Fig.~\ref{1f}) has been predicted~\cite{Billangeon2007, dominguez2012} and recently observed in a lateral Josephson junction based on a topologically trivial \ce{InAs} weak link~\cite{shabani2021}, enabled by exceptionally high interface transparency.
+The probability of a LZT is

 which is significant only when $\tau\approx1$~\cite{averin1995}.
-Our junctions have $\tau\sim 0.3$, far from the ultra-high-transparency regime in which LZTs occur.
+Our junctions have $\tau$ of roughly~$0.3$, far from the ultra-high-transparency regime in which LZTs occur.

-While we have ruled out hysteresis and LZTs as the source of the suppressed Shapiro steps, the possibility of other effects need be considered.
-Recent computational work suggests that the $n$th Shapiro step can be suppressed by unwanted device resonances if the resonances occur at DC voltages at or near $nhf/2e$~\cite{mudi2021}.
-This effect does not obviously explain our results, as we observe suppression of the 1st and 3rd steps only, and suppression of the first step is seen throughout the range 2.5~GHz (the lowest frequency at which Shapiro steps clearly develop) to 7~GHz.
-Yet we indeed observe strong resonances above the critical current in our devices.
-The resonances appear at fixed voltages with varying field and temperature, even close to $T_c$, which is inconsistent with multiple Andreev reflection and Fiske resonance~\cite{sup}.
-Instead, we suggest they come from radiative coupling between the device and cavity resonances of the cryostat itself.
-Because these resonances are cryostat-specific, reproduction of our results in other cryostats could exclude the possibility that the suppression of Shapiro steps is related to these resonances (note that DC characterization was performed in a different cryostat than measurements under RF irradiation).
+Third, recent computational work suggests that the $n$th Shapiro step can be suppressed by unwanted device resonances if the resonances occur at DC voltages at or near $nhf/2e$~\cite{mudi2021}.
+We do observe resonances above the critical current of our devices.
+The resonances appear at fixed voltages with varying field and temperature, even close to $T_c$, which is inconsistent with multiple Andreev reflection and Fiske resonance (see Section~S6 of the \supp{}).
+Instead, we suggest that the resonances arise from radiative coupling between the device and cavity modes of the cryostat or of the electrical wiring.
+Yet, regardless of their origin, resonances do not clearly explain the suppression of odd Shapiro steps in our devices, as we observe suppression of the first step throughout the range 2.5~GHz (the lowest frequency at which Shapiro steps clearly develop) to 7~GHz, which is inconsistent with resonances appearing at fixed voltages.
+Therefore, we exclude hysteresis, LZTs, and resonances as alternatives to the presence of MBS to explain the observation of suppressed Shapiro steps.